 Easy Weeknight Shrimp Recipe

-There are simply never enough simple weeknight dinner sautés.
+There are simply never enough simple weeknight dinner sautés or shrimp dishes.
 The kind of recipe or meal where you get out that skillet, and heat up some oil, start with some onions and then start throwing things in.

 This dish was created in just such a way — I had a pound of shrimp that I needed to cook that day, and I had some onions (which we should all always have!), some fennel, and some broccolini.
 Plus corn kernels in the freezer, always.